alan-turing-institute/cvd-net-wrangle/Documentation/brief.md

 ### Background

 **Fit-PH** is a dataset derived from _PHoenix_, a Phase IV randomized clinical trial involving patients with pulmonary hypertension (PH).
-The trial's primary aim was to assess dose-response effects and clinical efficacy of two medications: **riociguat** and **selexipag**, in addition to standard care.
+The trial's primary aim was to assess dose-response effects and clinical efficacy of two medical regimes: **dual treatment**  - riociguat + ERA and **triple treatment** - selexipag + ERA + PDE5i.
 As part of the study, participants were also implanted with cardiovascular monitoring devices, which enables continuous remote capture of physiological signals.

 The dataset is collected with the aim of developing personalized treatment-response profiles, by correlating each individual's device-measured physiology with medication dosing and outcomes.
 The aim of remote monitoring is to detect early signs of therapeutic response -or adverse changes- to enable timely adjustment strategies.
 Trial design suggest participants are to be monitored over a 27 week period during which they were required to attend 4 hospital visits.
 Monitoring of physiological, functional and psychological wellbeing are achieved when patients undergo clinical assessments at clinic, or self-report through questionaires.
 Additional data is also recorded remotely from home through implantable devices that tracked continuous physiological signals e.g. blood pressure.